ndaneil/matterdoor/README.md

 +   static Identify sIdentify;
 +   static OnOffEffect sOnOffEffect;
-+
-+

   #if CONFIG_CHIP_FACTORY_DATA
     chip::DeviceLayer::FactoryDataProvider<chip::DeviceLayer::InternalFlashFactoryData> mFactoryDataProvider;
   #endif

 ```

-Some include directives are added, relating to the clusters we added.
+Some include directives are added, relating to the clusters added earlier to the zap file.
 A new enum is introduced (`DispState`), which will be used to sync the state of the sign between the Matter fabric and the MatterDoor device.
-Several other functions are added and two static variables.
-The implementation of all of these functions is shown and explained below.
+Several other functions are added and two static variables for the handlers.
+The implementations of all of these functions are shown and explained below.

 The `app_task.cpp` file starts with the following macros and declarations: